LeaseCrunch Blog

 If you are not sure where to start and are looking for accounting assistance, do not hesitate to contact us at LeaseCrunch to find out more about how to proceed amidst these new guidelines.

-With GASB 87 leases, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset at the end of the lease term.
+With GASB 87 lease accounting, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset at the beginning of the lease term.
 The lease liability is the present value of future payments expected to be made over the course of the lease, and the right-of-use assets are measured as the initial amount of lease liability, plus any payments made to the lessor at or before the time of commencement of the lease and minus any lease incentives received from the lessor.

 Luckily, there are experts who can help, and software to make compliance with these new lease accounting guidelines easy.
 Reach out to us today to receive guidance from LeaseCrunch in this transitive process.